john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 ## Series

 Though the focus of this lecture will mainly be on pandas `DataFrame`, knowing a bit about pandas `Series` is useful.
-A `Series` is a one-dimensional array of data with labels (indices).
-A `Series` can be created using a dictionary or a list.
+A `Series` is a one-dimensional array of labeled data.

+There are a lot of ways to create a `Series`.

 **From a dictionary**